You may have to wait before your Parenting Payment starts.

 - your payment was cancelled for not meeting your requirements.

 Ordinary waiting period

-You may need to wait for 1 week for your payments to start.
+You may need to wait 1 week before your Parenting Payment starts.
 We call this an ordinary waiting period.

 Read more about the ordinary waiting period.